r42sys/delta-t-sensor-node/README.md

 **lib/interface_adapters**

-Code for "Send Sensor Data" presenter, view-model, and controller (green layer in the clean architecture figure) and gateway APIs.
+Code for "Publish Sensor Data" presenter, view-model, and controller (green layer in the clean architecture figure) and gateway APIs.

 **lib/application_business_rules**

-Code for "Send Sensor Data" interactor (red layer in the clean architecture figure).
+Code for "Publish Sensor Data" interactor (red layer in the clean architecture figure).

 Actually there are no enterprise business rules.